Coronavirus— learn the facts and how we're prepared.

 At Northwest, we care about our Small Business and Commercial clients and are committed to helping businesses navigate these challenging times.
 As a long-standing Preferred SBA Lender, we have been closely following the SBA and its lending programs for use in COVID-19 relief.
 Our experienced team of SBA lenders are well-versed in SBA loan programs and are dedicated to providing your business guidance and advice as the government delivers assistance programs and options to support your business.

-On March 27, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act – an estimated $2 trillion package, which specifically allocates relief dollars to help small businesses due to the Coronavirus pandemic.
-Within this Act, the government has authorized the Small Business Administration (SBA) to back PAYCHECK PROTECTION PROGRAM (PPP) LOANS through local lenders.
+On March 27, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act which specifically allocated relief dollars to help small businesses due to the Coronavirus pandemic.
+Within this Act, the government has authorized the Small Business Administration (SBA) to back Paycheck Protection Program (PPP) Loans through local lenders.

 Here's the most recent guidance from the SBA: